 Other demodulation schemes.
 In the process of finding the most suitable demodulation scheme, we experimented with several other demodulations schemes such as Non-thresholding modulation, 1e0e ratio demodulation and maximum key correlation.
-Non-thresholding modulation scheme does not require any training to learn expected number of events in zeros (0e) and ones (1e).
-It instead looks at all possible starting positions and compares them with all possible keys to find the best match.
-The comparison is done by counting the number of touch events in bit ones and bit zeros .
-The ratio between the two counters is used as the correlation metric.
-The algorithm simultaneously picks the synchronization point and decodes the sequence of events by selecting the starting point that gives the highest correlation with one of the possible keys.
-The maximum key correlation method takes an approach that is similar to the minimum distance modulation but has a different evaluation function.
-For that we defined another correlation coefficient function to take the noisy channel into account.
-Specifically, the function gives one point to a bit that is equal to the bit at the same position on the correct key and gives partial point to the bit that is not correctly decoded but has a number of events close to the One-Zerothreshold.
-Lastly, by relaxing the requirement about the prior knowledge of the possible message space, we have the third alternative algorithm, 1e0e ratio demodulation algorithm.
-It becomes useful when the possible message space is unknown or so large that it is prohibitively expensive to conduct an exhaustive search to find minimum distance or maximum correlation.
-All three alternative algorithms however do not perform as well as the Min Distance Algorithm presented earlier after the calibration process under the assumption of a manageable and known message space.
+Nonthresholding modulation scheme does not require any training to learn expected number of events in zeros (0e) and ones (1e), instead it looks at all possible starting positions and compares them with all possible keys to find the best match.
+It simultaneously picks the synchronization point and decodes the sequence of events by selecting the starting point that gives the highest correlation with one of the possible keys.
+The maximum key correlation method takes an approach that is similar to minimum distance modulation but has a different evaluation function.
+For that we defined our own correlation coefficient function to take the noisy channel into account.
+The function gives one point to a bit that is equal to the bit at the same position on the correct key.
+It gives half a point to the bit that is not correctly decoded but has a number of events close to the One - Zero threshold.
+Lastly, 1e0e ratio demodulation becomes useful when the possible message space is unknown or so large that it is prohibitively expensive to conduct an exhaustive search to find minimum distance or maximum correlation.
+The Min Distance Algorithm presented earlier outperformed these techniques in our experiments.